dpc10ster/RJafrocBook/docs/19-PlotRsmOpCh.md

 ## Introduction
-* The purpose of this vignette is to explain the operating characteristics predicted by the RSM.
+* The purpose of this chapter is to explain the operating characteristics predicted by the RSM.
 It relates to Chapter 17 in my book [@RN2680].
-* This vignette is under development ...
+* This chapter is under development ...
 * Also to explain the difference between `dataset` members (`lesionID`, `lesionWeight`) and (`lesDist`,  `lesWghtDistr`), which are RSM model parameters.

 ## The distinction between predicted curves and empirical curves